 - Data is available and synchronized on multiple user devices.

-LoFiRe offers a end-to-end encrypted storage and asynchronous change notifications local-first decentralized applications that use Conflict-free Replicated Data Types (CRDTs) as their data model.
-It is designed to support collaboration within communities and organizations.
-It does not depend on any specific blockchain, does not have a token, and it can synchronize its membership from external sources.
+LoFiRe offers end-to-end encrypted storage and asynchronous change notifications local-first decentralized applications that use Conflict-free Replicated Data Types (CRDTs) as their data model.
+It is designed to support collaboration within communities and organizations, and supports asynchronous workflows with synchronization over the internet, as well as various local network transports that do not require internet connectivity.

 Communities and organizations (including Decentralized Autonomous Organizations, DAOs) can use it to support secure and authenticated interaction of their members through wikis, knowledge bases, structured discussions and decision making tools.

 Here’s a selection of applications LoFiRe can be used for that we intend to develop once we’re ready with the underlying infrastructure:

 - Decentralized wikis & knowledge bases with semantic graph data models

 - Project collaboration and publishing tools

 - Local-first search & discovery of relevant information and repositories

 LoFiRe is a decentralized, collaborative data repository with authentication, access control, and change validation.
 It is built on local-first data storage, synchronization, and change notification protocols that aim to protect privacy by minimizing metadata exposed to intermediaries.
 It enables local-first, asynchronous collaboration and data storage within communities while respecting privacy and maintaining data ownership, and provides foundations for developing local-first decentralized applications and community overlay network protocols.